Learn to Hunt

 Mainly in Mississippi River and its larger tributaries.

 Fish, invertebrates and terrestrial organisms washed into the water.

 State Records are not documented for non-game species.

 Eels spawn in the ocean, and females return to mature; where eels spawn has never been discovered, and eel eggs have never been sampled from the ocean.

 In Iowa, the American Eel lives in the Mississippi River and its larger tributaries.
 It has also been documented in the Missouri River.
 In the Mississippi River, the American Eel is uncommon in the entire reach that borders Iowa.
 This fish is rare in collections, but does not appear to be on the edge of extirpation.

 The American Eel is not considered a threatened species in Iowa, but it is difficult to measure its population because it is hard to capture with conventional sampling methods.
 Construction of the impassable flood control dams on the Des Moines, Iowa and Chariton Rivers have restricted migration in these drainages, but the impact on resident populations is unknown.
 Even though the eel is not abundant in its Iowa range, resident populations do not appear to be declining.

-The eel prefers fairly deep, mud-bottomed waters, which is why they are most often found in the larger rivers.
-It rarely weighs more than a couple of pounds, but some individuals, especially if landlocked, may reach a maximum of 5- to 6-feet and weigh 10- to 15-pounds.
+The American Eel prefers fairly deep, mud-bottomed waters, which is why they are most often found in the larger rivers.
+It rarely weighs more than a couple of pounds, but some eels, especially if landlocked, may reach a maximum of 5- to 6-feet and weigh 10- to 15-pounds.

 Eels, because of their snake-like movements, can navigate in extremely shallow marshy areas.
 They eat mostly at night consuming mainly fish, invertebrates and terrestrial organisms that are washed into the water.
-As a nocturnal feeder, the American Eel spends daytime hours in deep pools near logs, boulders, or other cover.
+As a night feeder, the American Eel spends their days in deep pools near logs, boulders or other cover.
 Eels are carnivores and seek living prey rather than dead organic matter for food.